usdoj-crt/beta-ada/_pages/notices/_posts/2024-08-08-mde-fact-sheet.md

 tags:
   - medical care
   - title ii
-lead: On August 9, 2024, the Federal published the Department of Justice's (Department) <a href="https://www.ada.gov/assets/pdfs/mde-rule.pdf">final rule</a> updating the regulation for Title II of the Americans with Disabilities Act (ADA).
+lead: On August 9, 2024, the Federal Register published the Department of Justice's (Department) <a href="https://www.ada.gov/assets/pdfs/mde-rule.pdf">final rule</a> updating the regulation for Title II of the Americans with Disabilities Act (ADA).
 The <a href="https://www.ada.gov/assets/pdfs/mde-rule.pdf">final rule</a> has specific requirements about accessible medical diagnostic equipment (MDE).
 description: This fact sheet gives a plain language summary of the technical standards that state and local governments would have to follow to meet their existing obligations under Title II of the ADA.